Lara Nalbantoğlu

 Lara Nalbantoğlu (born 2 October 2001) is a Turkish female sailor competing in the dinghy 470 class.
 She qualified to participate at the 2024 Olympics in Paris, France.

 Career

-Nalbantoğlu is a member of Fenerbahçe Sailing.
+Nalbantoğlu is a member of the Fenerbahçe Sailing sports club.

 She competed at the Last Chance Regatta of the Sailing at the 2024 Olympics Qualification for Mixed two-person dinghy 470 in Hyères, France.
 She qualified to represent her country in the Mixed 470 event at the 2024 Olympics in Paris, France, with her skipper teammate Deniz Çınar.